stprnvsh/paramlake/PROJECT_STATUS.md

 ```

 ## Last Update
-This file was last updated on: 2023-05-14 # Reflects recent addition of checkpoint functionality
+This file was last updated on: 2023-05-21 # Reflects recent addition of metrics collection system